Compiler Compliance

 C++ Interop ABI

 When Kairo calls into C++ via ffi "c++" import, the C++ code is compiled by Clang using the same backend invocation.
-The ABI boundary between Kairo-emitted code and C++-emitted code is:
+Kairo has full native interop for all C++ standard versions through C++26.

 • Itanium C++ ABI on all platforms except Windows MSVC targets.
-This is what Clang uses by default on Linux/macOS.

 • MSVC C++ ABI on Windows when --cxx-abi=msvc is set.